htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

-The execution point is mainly managed by the *condor_startd* daemon, which itself is managed by a *condor_master* daemon.
+The execution point is mainly managed by the *condor_startd* daemon, which itself is managed by a :tool:`condor_master` daemon.
 Each running job in a slot is then managed by an instance of the *condor_starter* daemon, which was spawned from the *condor_startd* when the job was started.